Huangdi Neijing: Wang Bing version

 In 762 CE, Wang Bing finished his revision of the after labouring for twelve years.
 Wang Bing collected the various versions and fragments of the and reorganized it into the present eighty-one chapters (treatises) format.
 Treatises seventy-two and seventy-three are lost and only the titles are known.
 Originally his changes were all done in red ink, but later copyists incorporated some of his additions into the main text.
 However, the 1053 version discussed below restored almost all of his annotations and they are now written in small characters next to the larger characters that comprise the main or unannotated text.
 See Unschuld, pages 40 and 44.)

 According to Unschuld (pages 39 and 62) Wang Bing's version of the was based on Quan Yuanqi's (early sixth century) commented version of the consisting of nine (books) and sixty-nine discourses.
-Wang Bing made corrections, added two "lost" discourses, added seven comprehensive discourses on the five phases and six qi, inserted over 5000 commentaries and reorganized the text into twenty-four juan (books) and eighty-one treatises.
+Wang Bing made corrections, added two "lost" discourses, added seven comprehensive discourses related to the "five periods and six qi" doctrine, inserted over 5000 commentaries and reorganized the text into twenty-four and eighty-one treatises.